What will happen when you die?

 -- 2 Peter 1:10-15 (NKJV)

-You will temporarily be unconscious
+You will be dead

 And he (the criminal) said, “Jesus, remember me when you come into your kingdom.”

-And he (Jesus) said to him, “Truly, I say to you, today you will be with me in Paradise.”
+And he (Jesus) said to him, “Truly, I say to you, today you will be with me in Paradise.”-- Luke 23:42-43 (ESV)

 The problem is that the original Greek manuscript did not contain commas (,) like the English translation.
 This translation means that Jesus would see him the same day in Paradise, which contradict Peter (1 Peter 3:18-20) and possibly Paul too (Ephesians 4:9-10).
 Other translations read: